atomix/atomix.github.io/copycat/docs/cluster.md

 Member.Status status = server.cluster().member(address).status();
 ```

-Users can listen for changes in the availability of a member by registering a status change listener via `onStatusChange`.
+Users can listen for changes in the availability of a member by registering a status change listener via [`onStatusChange(Consumer)`][Member.onStatusChange].
 The [`Member.Status`][Member.Status] will be passed to the status change listener callback:

 ```java
 member.onStatusChange(status -> {